asthman666/doc/Git/git log.md

     git log -p filename # -p, --patch

+    git log -m --sparse --full-history -p filename

+    --sparse
+        All commits in the simplified history are shown.

+    --full-history
+        Same as the default mode, but does not prune some history.

+    -m
+        This flag makes the merge commits show the full diff like regular commits; for each merge parent, a separate log entry and diff is generated.
+An exception is that only diff against the first parent is shown when --first-parent option is given; in that case, the output represents the changes the merge brought into the then-current branch.

 ### 2. How to show last commit details?

     git log --stat -p -1